MicrosoftDocs/power-platform/power-platform/developer/unified-experience/copy-to-ode.md

 :::image type="content" source="../media/unified-experience/copy-to-ode-platform-tools.png" alt-text="Dynamics 365 Finance and Operations platform tools showing an Update available status.":::

 If Dynamics 365 Finance and Operations Platform Tools is not listed, click on **Install App** to add this app to your organization.
-From the list on right side, find and select “Dynamics 365 Finance and Operations Platform Tools” app, click on next and follow the instructions to install.
+From the list on right side, find and select “Dynamics 365 Finance and Operations Platform Tools” app, click on **Next** and follow the instructions to install.

 :::image type="content" source="../media/unified-experience/copy-to-ode-install-apps.png" alt-text="Install Dynamics 365 apps menu.":::

 ### Step 3: Convert LCS packages to the new unified format

-This step is needed to convert the existing LCS package into a new unified deployment package (aka UDP) format.
+This step is needed to convert the existing LCS package into a new unified deployment package (UDP) format.
 The package format is changed to align with other Dynamics applications.

 Run the following command using ModelUtil.exe from Windows Powershell.
 You can find the .exe in PackagesLocalDirectoryDev/bin.